‘Run the damn ball’: UW’s Jimmy Lake wants ‘multifaceted’ offense, but does his hat say otherwise?

 “They blocked extremely well.
 I think you guys saw that on Saturday night.
 I was very happy about that, besides the one holding call.
 And we made a couple catches here and there, but our play there has to be better.
 We are going to continue to move forward to keep getting those guys better.”

-Lake also stressed a desire to more consistently involve junior tight end Cade Otton, who registered just one catch (and target) for four yards.
+Lake also stressed a desire to more consistently involve junior tight end Cade Otton, who registered just one catch (and target) for 4 yards.

 “Now here’s the deal: we’re not just going to force the ball to somebody.
 Our quarterbacks need to go through their progressions,” Lake said.
 “But Cade is one of our best players.
 He had an incredible night blocking, probably one of the best performances he’s had since he’s been here.
 It was just an impressive, violent, tough blocking night he put on.
 But yes, we need to get the ball to him.
 He’s a playmaker, and we’ll definitely have to correct that here moving forward.”